freeverseio/examples/README.md

-# Freeverse API Examples
+# Living Assets Layer-2 Examples
-This repository provides examples of how to use the public Freeverse packages created for NodeJS.
+This repository provides examples of how to use the public libraries developed within the context of the Living Assets Layer-2.
+Checkout the [main developer's site](https://dev.livingassets.io/) for general context and API documentation.

+Checkout the [LAOS Layer-1](https://laosnetwork.io/) project for the evolution of the Layer-2 into something significantly more powerful.

 ## Setup